Medicaid Circumcision Funding Bill Dies in Colorado House

 “As a physician, I don’t try to influence parents one way or the other,” Aguilar said.
 “People make this decision based on religious and cultural reasons.”

 She said that there is some evidence that infant boys who don’t get circumcised have higher rates of urinary tract infections and that adult men who are uncircumcised and live in poverty tend to have increased rates of HPV, which can lead to higher rates of cervical cancer in female partners.
+However the American Academy of Pediatrics has stated in their 2012 Circumcision Policy Statement that circumcision is not likely to have any effect on cervical cancer rates in women.

 Only one other doctor testified on behalf of circumcision.
 The rest of the witnesses opposed public funding for the procedure for a variety of reasons.